Tags

 We need more initiatives like this in the UK to ensure the vegetable varieties available to gardeners are resilient and culturally relevant to growing under small-scale conditions - and in a changing climate.

-Sign up to take part in the experiment here - open to members only
+Sign up to take part in the experiment here - Please join Garden Organic to take part in this experiment

 Aim